RGJP/GRBreakpointOpGenerator/README.md

 Enjoy!

-P.S.: The code is basic, it's all there for anyone to improve upon.
-I'm not really gonna manage this and act on suggestions unless it's locations missing I can add to the files.
+P.S.: The code is as basic as possible to keep it simple, it's all there for anyone to improve upon.
+I'm willing to improve it a bit based on suggestions but I won't make this a full blown project.
 Anyone is free to do anything they wish with it, I made this mostly for my own group but chose to make it public so the GR community can benefit as I'm sure a lot of people will enjoy this generator.

+Tell me if you have any comments or if any major base/location is missing from the files.